peteo0098/Marketing-Campaign-Performance-Customer-Segmentation-Dashboard/README.md

   The data from kaggle came as one wide spreadsheet.
 To remove any issues when calculating values, and to ensure that I did not have duplicated rows (due to many-to-many relationships), I converted the wide flat file into a very robust Star Schema: 1.
 Fact Table: The main Marketing Campaign table was kept for customer demographics and base metrics.
 2. Dimension Tables: I created two different Dimension tables: Dim_Campaigns for the unpivoted set of responses for campaign responses, and Dim_Purchases for channels used to purchase.
 In a one-to-many (1:N) relationship with a unique customer identifier through customer ID value; illustrated below through the marketing model view.

-  Created DAX Measures * Total Revenue = sum of Marketing Campaign(MntTotal) * Total Purchases = sum of Dim Purchases(Number of Purchases) * Total Responses = sum of Dim Campaigns(Accepted) * Age = YEAR(TODAY()) - 'Marketing Campaign'[Year_Birth] (Grouped in 10 year bins for histogram analysis.)
+  Created DAX Measures
+Total Revenue = sum of Marketing Campaign(MntTotal) Total Purchases = sum of Dim Purchases(Number of Purchases)
+Total Responses = sum of Dim Campaigns(Accepted)
+Age = YEAR(TODAY()) - 'Marketing Campaign'[Year_Birth] (Grouped in 10 year bins for histogram analysis.)

-  Here are the key findings and insights regarding the study: 1.
-The highest source of revenue comes from customers who have attained "graduated" levels of education as well as customers who are either "married" or living "together".
-2. There is a significant and positive relationship (correlation) between income and total amounts spent by participants – as seen through identifying clearly defined patterns across several very distinct outlier types that could have caused a change in the results (e.g., aberrant behaviours).3.
-In-Store Purchases vs. Mail Order Purchases - Purchases In-Store Continue to Exceed Purchases from the Mail Order Channel.
+  Here are the key findings and insights regarding the study:
+1. The highest source of revenue comes from customers who have attained "graduated" levels of education as well as customers who are either "married" or living "together".
+2. There is a significant and positive relationship (correlation) between income and total amounts spent by participants – as seen through identifying clearly defined patterns across several very distinct outlier types that could have caused a change in the results (e.g., aberrant behaviours).
+3. In-Store Purchases vs. Mail Order Purchases - Purchases In-Store Continue to Exceed Purchases from the Mail Order Channel.
 4. Success of Each Campaign - Campaign 4 and Campaign 3 were the most successful, while Campaign 2 had substantially lower success rates than the other two campaigns.

   This Repository Contains Files: 1.
 The complete interactive Power BI model with data and visuals is in Marketing Dashboard.pbix 2.
 The final version of the dashboard image is in Marketing Dashoard.png.
 It has been exported as a high-quality image.